-The Chicago Benchmarking Collaborative, launched in 2009, is an alliance of seven education and human service agencies that collectively work with more than 12,000 low-income individuals throughout some of Chicago’s most underserved neighborhoods.
+The Chicago Benchmarking Collaborative, launched in 2009, is an alliance of six education and human service agencies that collectively work with more than 12,000 low-income individuals throughout some of Chicago’s most underserved neighborhoods.
 Christopher House is the Collaborative’s Project Manager.

 - Build a cross-agency and cross-sector infrastructure through which agencies collect carefully vetted data, share best practices, and track the efficacy of data-driven strategies for program improvement.

 - Utilize this infrastructure to exponentially increase member agencies’ abilities to positively impact clients.

 - Assess methods and results to create a replicable model of collaboration.